Family Medicine Residency

 - In the classroom: La Crosse is also home to four diverse educational institutions each recognized for their academic programs (University of Wisconsin - La Crosse; Viterbo University (Catholic Franciscan) and Western Technical College

 - With your (new) friends: Pick a word, add "fest" to it and you will probably find people having a good time nearby (October-, River-, Irish-, Corn-, Butter-, and more)

 - For those times when your interests are a bit more "urban" you can easily fit in day or one-night trips to Minneapolis-St. Paul, Madison, Milwaukee, Green Bay, or Chicago.

-Thirty-four of our graduates loved our area so much they chose to stay here.
-You will find our alumni in a variety of practice environments and leadership positions across all ten locations of Franciscan Healthcare.
-Another 19 of our grads practice in the greater Mayo Clinic Health System, which spans 75 locations throughout Wisconsin, Iowa, and Minnesota.
-Graduate survey results show their experiences here have made them well-prepared to practice in our ever-changing clinical environment..
+- Thirty-seven of our graduates loved our area so much they chose to stay here.
+You will find our alumni in a variety of practice environments and leadership positions across all ten locations of MCHS- Franciscan Healthcare.
+Another 20 of our graduates practice in the greater Mayo Clinic Health System, which spans 75 locations throughout Wisconsin, Iowa, and Minnesota.
+Graduate survey results show their experiences here have made them well-prepared for practicing in our ever changing clinical environment.

 - ... in a word -- "bright."
 Healthcare reform has highlighted the need for more family physicians and their importance in the rapidly changing healthcare environment.
 The demand for family physicians around the country has sky rocketed and you will have multiple opportunities for a great position when you complete your training with us.
 People know that if you trained in a Mayo program, you are well-trained.